firephoenixer/c-tutorial/HowToUseGit.md

     git status

-git add :

-    git add . : seems to add all the files under watch.
+## How to add some files under watching:
+Add all files:
+    git add .
+Add specified file:

-    git add <filename> : seems to add select file to under watch.
+    git add <filename>

 git commit -m "New file of ulitity for Git" -m "I create this file to help beginner to use Git" :